 The company has a lease commitment over its office premises located at 8 Kings Park Road, West Perth.
-The lease is for a period of two years commencing 1 November 2013.
-The lease commitment is \$68,122 for the first year increased for CPI in the second year.
+The lease is for a period of two years commencing 1 November 2015.
+The lease commitment is \$55,367 for the first year increased for CPI in the second year.
+There is an option to renew for a further 1 year, with a market rent review, at the conclusion of the term.